-- Bad source and sink methods are generally named "bad\source" and "bad\sink". - Good source methods are generally named "goodG2B\source", "goodG2B1\source", "goodB2G\source", "goodB2G2\source", etc. - Good sink methods are generally named "goodG2B\sink", "goodG2B1\sink", "goodB2G\sink", "goodB2G2\sink", etc. - In multi-file test cases, source and sink methods may be defined in the primary file or in the other, non-primary files.
+- Bad source and sink methods are generally named "badSource" and "badSink." - Good source methods are generally named "goodG2BSource," "goodG2B1Source," "goodB2GSource," "tool and the source of the source - Good sink methods are generally named "goodG2BSink," "goodG2B1Sink," "goodB2GSink," "goodB2G2Sink," etc. - In multi-file test cases, source and sink methods may be defined in the primary file or in the other, non-primary files.